AdrienFabre/CV/README.md

 A curious, self-driven and perseverant **Software Engineer**.

-I constantly train my growth mindset, making my way up from studying Vocational Electronics up to a Master in Business Engineering or exploring new technologies and languages(native French, conversational Russian).
-Being involved in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
-Evolving in business and tech environments, I am an agile team player.
+Training my growth mindset, I made my way up from studying Vocational Electronics up to a Master in Business Engineering, exploring new technologies and languages(native French, conversational Russian).
+Being involved in entrepreneurship and social innovation, I built strong analytical, collaborative and adaptive abilities.
 More about my journey at [adrienfabre.dev](http://adrienfabre.dev/).

-I have just graduated from [Makers software engineering bootcamp](https://makers.tech/), I am looking for a role where I can contribute to a culture of innovation, continuous progress and diversity, a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.
+As a recent graduate from [Makers software engineering bootcamp](https://makers.tech/), an intensive software engineering bootcamp, I am looking for a role where I can contribute to a culture of innovation, continuous progress and diversity, where I can consolidate my abilities to implement best practices such as TDD, Agile and pairing.
+Where I create high quality software and social impact.
 More about what I learnt on [my Makers Portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio).

 ## Projects